If you can buy, why rent? That’s a question a good number of people grapple with where real estate is concerned.

-Maybe your reasons for wanting to buy rental property have to do with the fact that you plan to settle in Toronto sometime in the near future; or you moved away, probably because of career opportunities or business commitment, but what’s really in your heart is to buy property in Canada; or you want to make some profits from the real estate market.
+Maybe your reasons for wanting to buy a rental property have to do with the fact that you plan to settle in Toronto sometime in the near future; or you moved away, probably because of career opportunities or business commitment, but what’s really in your heart is to buy property in Canada, or you want to make some profits from the real estate market.

 Whichever your situation, there are two sides to this decision; this article aims to familiarize you with these.